Philosophy an Introduction to the Art of Wondering Pdf

 One word.
 Amazing.
 The book is structured in such a manner that philosophy becomes attainable to a layman with no prior knowledge.
 And, it actually makes us call back nearly life and the world as such.

 This book has been a fantastic journey.
 It attempts to weave a single thread through diverse islands of human knowledge to build a synoptic worldview.
 The book goes really broad in its spread of topics and encompasses the ideas of a multifariousness of philosophers through space and time.
 This should not come every bit a surprise as the volume was intended every bit a textbook for undergraduates.
 It often presents conflicting schools of idea adjacent and encourages one to discover his/her ain answers to the big questions.
+With such a wide base, I found it a little hard to hold all these ideas together.
+Merely with one read and i head, only this is possible.
+I would really like to revisit some parts of the book in the time to come.
+The volume tilts towards western philosophy but has representation from the east in the form of the Dalai Lama and Gautama Buddha.
+A bit more would have been welcome.
+For a layman, this volume serves as a very good introduction to philosophy.

 James L. Christian simply has a way of presenting the issues of philosophy in such a wonderful fresh way.